What to order at Tim Ho Wan?

 BBQ Pork Buns at Tim Ho Wan in Hong Kong

-A couple of years back, it was raining Michelin stars all over the Tim Ho Wan restaurants in Hong Kong and foodies from faraway countries lined up outside the hole-in-the-wall restaurants to try what soon became known as the world’s cheapest Michelin-starred food.
-Today (2020) only one of the Tim Ho Wan restaurants (the one in Sham Shui Po) has managed to keep its star, but Tim Ho Wan is still a very popular place to go for affordable dim sum in Hong Kong.
+What to order at Tim Ho Wan?
+About a decade ago, it was raining Michelin stars all over the Tim Ho Wan restaurants in Hong Kong and foodies from faraway countries lined up outside the hole-in-the-wall restaurants to try what soon became known as the world’s cheapest Michelin-starred food.
+Today the stars are gone, but Tim Ho Wan is still a very popular place to go for affordable dim sum in Hong Kong and, since a couple of years back, in New York City (there’s a branch in East Village).
+Here’s my little guide to the dishes I always order at Tim Ho Wan:

 I visited the Tim Ho Wan restaurant in Sham Shui Po for the first time back in 2014, when I was in Hong Kong with AC, and we were not impressed.
 The food was ok, but we had both expected more from a place with a Michelin star.
 I started wondering whether there was something wrong with us, but after talking to other travelers who had been to Tim Ho Wan, I found out that we were not the only ones who had been rather underwhelmed by the experience.

 I always order the same three dishes, and I thought I would share them with you.
 These are the dishes I think they do exceptionally well, and that I think most of you would like.
-The fourth dish, Pork Dumplings in Hot & Spicy Sauce is a new item that I have seen on the menu the last two times I have been to Tim Ho Wan in Bangkok.
+The fourth dish, Pork Dumplings in Hot & Spicy Sauce is a new item that I saw as a seasonal menu item a couple of years ago but that now seems like it’s there to stay.

 BBQ Pork Buns at Tim Ho Wan in Hong Kong